The One Native Perennial Everyone Should Plant

 Considering all these attributes, your main issue with baptisia may be narrowing down your choices.
 Most baptisia have a 4- to 5-foot height and spread, although new hybrids provide shorter varieties.
 Here's a sampling to get you started:

-1 ‘Lunar Eclipse’ New for 2015, this latest introduction from the Prairieblues series by Jim Ault, director of ornamental plant research at the Chicago Botanic Garden, is a knockout.
-Unlike other baptisias, ‘Lunar Eclipse’ fades from white to purple, creating a multicolor appearance.
-“The joy of plant breeding,” Jim says.
-“I certainly never thought I was going to get flowers that changed color so dramatically.”
-Limited stock is available this year.
+1 'Lunar Eclipse' This introduction from the Prairieblues series by Jim Ault, director of ornamental plant research at the Chicago Botanic Garden, is a knockout.
+Unlike other baptisias, 'Lunar Eclipse' fades from white to purple, creating a multicolor appearance.
+"The joy of plant breeding," Jim says.
+"I certainly never thought I was going to get flowers that changed color so dramatically."
 Hardy in Zones 4–8.

 2 'Twilite' Another hybrid from the remarkable Prairieblues series, this is a profuse bloomer with purple-violet flowers that have two lemon-yellow petals.
 Plant in Zones 4–8.